Bogdan131992/Project2-MemoryCardsGame/README.md

 ![img](readme-img/start-game-img.png)

-- As a user, when I click on another book, if it's the same as the first one, they both stay facing away, if they have different images, they go back.
+- As a user, when I click on another card, if it's the same as the first one, they both stay facing away, if they have different images, they go back.

 - As a user, when I turn over all the cards in pairs of two of the same kind, I am greeted by a message on a transparent background that overlaps the game and which informs me that I have won, and gives me the opportunity to restart the game